NicolasLevesque/shopify-sales-dashboard/README.md

 ## 📜 License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE.MD` for more information.